alvilgau/CloudyMcCloudface/doc/doc.md

 ## Continuous Integration

-The continuous integration server of choice of many open source projects is currently Travis-CI.
+The continuous integration server of choice for many open source projects is currently Travis-CI.
-Travis-CI is a cloud based service that provides contiuous integration for most of the common languages.
+Travis-CI is a cloud based service that provides contiuous integration for a multitude languages.
 It is free of charge for open source software.
 After signing in to Travis-CI with a github account, the accounts repositories can be activated for CI.
 Every push to an activated repository triggers a build.